 With its tropical origins, it’s no surprise that peperomia obtusifolia is popular.
 Often grown as a prized houseplant, the baby rubber plant loves its humidity, but can’t take cold temps.
 It’s surprisingly self-sufficient, and makes for a perfect green addition to your home.

-Slender stems support fleshy, almost succulent-looking leaves.
+Slender upright stems support fleshy, almost succulent-looking glossy green leaves.
 Whether it’s one of the multicolored varieties or all green, it’s quite a sight to behold.
 A perennial, it’s capable of living for years in the right environment.
 Inviting one of these beauties into your home is a joy!

 So let’s talk about the “pepper face”, this sweet little gem amongst the varied peperomia species.
 We’ve collected all the tips you’ll need to grow your own.
 You’ll love the lush foliage it provides for you every year.